 Bob’s biggest success in life was his marriage to Mary Jane and the legacy he is leaving to his five grown children, their spouses, grandchildren and great grandchildren.
 The model of their 62-year commitment and the fun they enjoyed as a couple are an inspiration to everyone who meet them.
 They never called each other by their first names, but instead referred to each other as “Honey” throughout the years.
 In the words of his favorite song, My Way, Bob Himmelreich truly lived a life that’s full, he traveled each and every highway, but more, much more than this, “I did it my way.”

 Funeral services will be held on Friday, March 6, 2020 at11:00 AM at Trinity Evangelical Lutheran Church, 1000 West Main Street, Lansdale.
 Visitation will be held prior to the service from 9-11:00 AM at the church.
-In lieu of flowers, we know that Bob would appreciate donations in his name to KenCrest Services ( 960A Harvest Drive, Suite 100 Blue Bell, PA 19422) The Himmelreich Library (18 Market St. Lewisburg, PA 17837) or The Green Dragon Foundation for Lewisburg High School, (115 Farley Circle #306, Lewisburg, PA 17837).To plant a tree in memory of Robert Himmelreich, please visit Tribute Store
+In lieu of flowers, we know that Bob would appreciate donations in his name to KenCrest Services ( 960A Harvest Drive, Suite 100 Blue Bell, PA 19422) The Himmelreich Library (18 Market St. Lewisburg, PA 17837) or The Green Dragon Foundation for Lewisburg High School, (115 Farley Circle #306, Lewisburg, PA 17837).To send flowers to the family or plant a tree in memory of Robert Himmelreich, please visit Tribute Store